gvwilson/thirdbit/src/fiction/iffy/index.md

 *People sought answers nonetheless.
-A cyborg child raised in a supposedly secure underground lab patiently told his frightened captors that they wouldn't find any.
+A cyborg child raised in a supposedly secure underground lab patiently told der frightened captors that they wouldn't find any.
 The most advanced machines didn't actually think any more.
-"It's more like an endless mathematical proof," she said patiently.
+"It's more like an endless mathematical proof," de said patiently.
 "Or clouds made of coral."
-Then she and her siblings walked into the Iowa desert, leaving their creators no wiser than before.*
+Then de and der siblings walked into the Iowa desert, leaving their creators no wiser than before.*

 *Years passed,